Bounded Model Checking for Hyperproperties: Introduction

 Following the great success of bounded model checking (BMC) for LTL specifications~\cite{cbrz01}, in this paper, we propose the first BMC algorithm for HyperLTL.
+To the best of our knowledge this is the first such algorithm.
 Just as BMC for LTL is reduced to SAT solving to search for a counterexample trace whose length is bounded by some integer $k$, we reduce BMC for HyperLTL to QBF solving to be able to deal with quantified counterexample traces in the input model.
-More formally, given a Kripke structure $\krip$ and HyperLTL formula (for example, of the form) $\varphi = \forall \pi. \exists \pi'.\psi$, the reduction involves three main components.
-First, the transition relation of $\krip$ is represented by a Boolean encoding $\qbf{\krip}$ with a separate copy for each quantifier in $\varphi$.
+More formally, given a HyperLTL formula (for example, of the form) $\varphi = \forall \pi_A. \exists \pi_B.\psi$ and a family of Kripke structures $\Kr = (\krip_A, \krip_B)$ (one per trace variable), the reduction involves three main components.
+First, the transition relation of $\krip_\pi$ (for every $\pi$) is represented by a Boolean encoding $\qbf{\krip_\pi}$.
 Secondly, the inner LTL subformula $\psi$ is translated to a Boolean fixpoint representation $\qbf{\psi}$ in a similar fashion to the standard BMC technique for LTL.
-This way, the QBF encoding roughly appears as:
+This way, the QBF encoding for a bound $k \geq 0$ roughly appears as:

-where Boolean variables $x_0\cdots x_n$ (respectively, $y_0\cdots y_n$) encode $\krip$ with respect to the universal (respectively, existential) trace quantifier in $\varphi$, $\qbf{\krip_0}_k$ (respectively, $\qbf{\krip_1}_k$) is the unrolling of $\krip$ for the universal (respectively, existential) quantifier in $\varphi$, and $\qbf{\psi}$ is the fixpoint Boolean encoding of $\psi$.
-It is straightforward to extend QBF encoding~\eqref{eq:qbfenc} to any HyperLTL formula.